SirVer/everest-framework/everestrs/everestrs/README.md

 ## Status

-NOCOM(#sirver): Update, this is no longer accurate.
+Full support for requiring and providing interfaces is implemented, missing currently is:

-This code is currently only supporting providing an interface to be implemented, i.e. no variables publish or receiving and no calling of other interfaces.
-Those features are straightforward, quick and easy to implement, but for now this is probably enough to iron out the integration questions.
+- Support for EVerest logging

-- Missing support for EVerest logging
+- Support for Configuration options of Modules
-- Missing support for Configuration options of Modules
+- Support for implementations with `max_connections != 1` or `min_connections != 1`